Youngstown–Warren Regional Airport

 Youngstown–Warren Regional Airport (IATA: YNG, ICAO: KYNG, FAA LID: YNG) is a public and military airport in Vienna Township, Trumbull County, Ohio, 11 miles north of Youngstown and 10 mi east of Warren.
 The airport is home to the Youngstown–Warren Air Reserve Station.

-The airport has been open for over 50 years.
+The airport has been in operation for over 50 years.
 It is run by the Western Reserve Port Authority, made up of members appointed by the Mahoning and Trumbull County Commissioners.
-The WRPA plays a vital role in the regional economy as it teams with the Youngstown–Warren Regional Chamber of Commerce and is leading the plan to clean up the Mahoning River.
+While there hasn't been commercial service to the airport since 2018, private jets and small charter flights continue to serve the area as of December 2023.

+The airport is part of the National Plan of Integrated Airport Systems (NPIAS).
+In 2024, it was designated as a primary airport, allocating it an extra $1 million per year over 5 years for maintenance.